man-group/dtale/README.md

 # Shutting down D-Tale process
 d.kill()

-# using Python's `webbrowser` package it will try and open your server's default browser to this process
+# Using Python's `webbrowser` package it will try and open your server's default browser to this process.
 d.open_browser()

-# There is also some helpful metadata about the process
+# There is also some helpful metadata about the process.
-d._data_id  # the process's data identifier
+d._data_id  # The process's data identifier.
-d._url  # the url to access the process
+d._url  # The url to access the process.

-d2 = dtale.get_instance(d._data_id)  # returns a new reference to the instance running at that data_id
+d2 = dtale.get_instance(d._data_id)  # Returns a new reference to the instance running at that data_id.

-dtale.instances()  # prints a list of all ids & urls of running D-Tale sessions
+dtale.instances()  # Prints a list of all ids & urls of running D-Tale sessions.

 ```